Using Blue-Green Deployment to Reduce Downtime and Risk

 Note: You can adjust the route mapping pattern to display a static maintenance page during a maintenance window for time-consuming tasks, such as migrating a database.
 In this scenario, the router switches all incoming requests from Blue to Maintenance to Green.

 For this example, we’ll start with a simple application: “demo-time.”
 This app is a web page that displays the words “Blue time” and the date/time on the server.

-Use the cf CLI to push the application.
+Use the Cloud Foundry Command Line Interface (cf CLI) to push the application.
 Name the application “Blue” with the subdomain “demo-time.”

 $ cf push Blue -n demo-time

 - Blue is now running on Cloud Foundry.

 - The CF Router sends all traffic for

 demo-time.example.comtraffic to Blue.

 First, replace the word “Blue” on the web page with “Green,” then rebuild the source file for the application.

 cf push again, but use the name “Green” for the application and provide a